CloudWithChris/cloudwithchris.com/content/blog/building-solutions-in-the-cloud.md

 Conversely, consider an internal HR portal for a small business.
 It is likely used predominantly within working hours, and has a limited user-base.

 Each of these scenarios will have very different requirements, both from a functional and non-functional perspective.
-This is important, perhaps even moreso when considering the cloud as your next step.
+This is important, perhaps even more so when considering the cloud as your next step.
 You need to think of the whole setup, end to end and not just the architecture.
 Think People, Processes AND technology - [ITIL](https://en.wikipedia.org/wiki/ITIL) anyone?

 Thinking solely technical architecture is a very easy trap to fall into, when transitioning into the cloud.

-- What happens if there is a disaster, for example - a datacenter outage?
+- What happens if there is a disaster, for example - a datacentre outage?
 - What happens if our data leaks - How will we respond as an organisation?
 - How will we support our users to provide a great end-user experience?
 - How do we ensure consistency and continuity across our cloud resources, and the mechanisms that we use to deploy them?